 Sarah Hadjimarkos, Esq., Associate Director

 Phone: (608) 890-4651

-team at the University of Wisconsin Law School as assistant dean of career and professional development.
+team at the University of Wisconsin Law School as assistant dean of career and professional development in April 2013.

 Keller comes to UW Law from Indiana’s Maurer School of Law, where he